nextgis/docs_ng/source/glossary.rst

    Form
    formbuilder_form
       Subresource of a vector layer, a user-friendly interface for entering and editing data used in mobile apps NextGIS Mobile and NextGIS Collector.
-The file has \*.ngfp extension.
+The file has \*.ngfp extension. `How to create a form. <https://docs.nextgis.com/docs_ngweb/source/collector.html#collector-create-form>`_

    File bucket
    file_bucket